Carl-Zeiss-Gymnasium Jena: Formation

 The Carl-Zeiss-Gymnasium formed after German reunification by affiliating the Polytechnische Oberschule "Clara Zetkin" (polytechnic grammar school "Clara Zetking"), which was founded in 1963, and the Spezialschule mathematisch-naturwissenschaftlich-technischer Richtung "Carl Zeiss" (special school with mathematical and natural science focus).
 This process first yielded a normal gymnasium, (Carl-Zeiss-Gymnasium), and also a special section (Spezialschulteil).
 This particular part of the school has been available to students from ninth grade onwards.
 Since the educational system of the federal state of Thuringia did not allow for a school to be only a Spezialschule (special school), it was necessary to connect it with a regular gymnasium.

 Support

 The Carl-Zeiss-Gymnasium Jena has been supported by the Carl Zeiss Foundation, the sole shareholder of Carl Zeiss AG and Schott AG, all of which were founded in Jena.
 During the time of the German Democratic Republic, many students were recruited by the company and became engineers or managers after their graduation.
 Even today, there is connection between the school and the company.

+In 2025, ZEISS AG donated 20 ZEISS Primostar 1 microscopes to the Carl-Zeiss-Gymnasium Jena, enhancing the school's biology education.
+ZEISS also contributes €5,000 annually to the school's Support Association, supporting scholarships and projects for gifted students.
+Additionally, ZEISS awards the ZEISS Annual Prize for outstanding high school diploma performances.

 Facilities

 The school receives good funding from the federal state and is well equipped compared to other gymnasiums in the region.
 The technical sections of the school meet high standards.

 The special school section used to be in a separate building from the regular one.
-After the main building was renovated from 2003 to 2005, the special school moved in the main building.
+After the main building was renovated from 2002 to 2005, the special school moved in the main building.
 The old building is now used by an elementary school.